kartikeytewari/kartikeytewari.github.io/_posts/2020-08-01-build_latex.md

     </li>
     <br>
     <li>
-        The -bl flag or --build_large flags build the latex with auxillary file for bibliography.
+        The -bl flag or --build_large flags build the latex with axillary file for bibliography.
 The build takes some time, and is recommended for papers with references.
 The file name passed with command should be the name of .tex and .aux file.
     </li>
     <br>
     <li>
-        The -o or --open flag opens the build pdf in google-chrome.
+        The -o or --open flag opens the build pdf in Google-chrome.
     </li>
     <br>
     <li>